William Edward Hartpole Lecky: Career

 In The Map of Life (1899) Lecky discussed in a popular style ethical problems of everyday life.
 In 1903, he published a revised and enlarged edition of Leaders of Public Opinion in Ireland, in two volumes, with the essay on Swift omitted and that on O'Connell expanded into a complete biography.
-A critic of the methods by which the Act of Union was passed, Lecky, who grew up as a moderate Liberal, was opposed to Gladstone's policy of Home Rule, and in 1895, he was returned to parliament as a Liberal Unionist member for Dublin University in a by-election.
+A critic of the methods by which the Act of Union was passed, Lecky, who grew up as a moderate Liberal, was opposed to Gladstone's policy of Home Rule, and in 1895, he was elected a member of parliament as a Liberal Unionist from the Dublin University in a by-election.
 In 1897, he was made a privy councillor.
 In the 1902 Coronation Honours list published on 26 June 1902, he was nominated an original member of the new Order of Merit (OM), and he was invested as such by King Edward VII at Buckingham Palace on 24 October 1902.
+Due to ill.health, he stepped down from parliament with the appointment as Steward of the Chilten Hundreds in February 1903, and died later the same year.